101 – York University

-Apply online through the Ontario Universities’ Application Centre (OUAC) by the application deadlines listed below.
+Apply online through the OUAC by the application deadlines.

 All required documents must be received before your application is considered.
 Delayed or incomplete submission of an application may result in a program becoming full and/or fewer course enrollment options.

-- Exception: Applications to AMPD BFA programs are due October 19, 2016, and applications to AMPD BA programs are due November 2, 2016.
+- Exceptions: Applications to AMPD BFA and BA programs are due October 15, 2019.
 An online supplementary evaluation is also required for BFA applicants.
 Visit the Future Students website for more details.

-- Supplementary information/evaluation is required for applicants to BFA programs, Business Administration, Design, Education and the iBA/BBA in International Studies with EMLyon.
-Visit the Future Students website for details about required supplementary information/evaluations and associated deadlines.
+- Supplementary evaluation required for applicants to BFA programs, Business Administration, Design, Education and the iBA/BBA in International Studies with EMLyon.
+Visit the Future Students website for details about required supplementary evaluation and associated deadlines.

-Programs may accept applications after the deadlines listed above.
+Programs may accept applications after the deadlines listed.
 Check the York application updates page for program availability and updates.

 Access and Bridging Programs